parit2015/Machine-Learning/MachineLearning/README.md

 > Understanding **different techniques** with sample examples

 ## Overview
 Since *last decade*, we learnt *analytic techniques* to greater extent, and are able to *gain strategical decisions* help gaining the *business to run in next level*.
 Paradigm is now shifting more *towords heuristics* and *predictions*, leveraging our analytics skills.

-Additionally, Machine Learning requires to have *strong Statistical understanding*, and *supporting domain knowledge*.
+Additionally, we are moving towards making *machines more intelligent*.
+With that, we are now capable of *training the machines*, to understand data & respective models/trends, then can be able to *run different techniques*(defends upon the dataset) to get *consumable insight/information* from/using that data.
+The above all mentioned stuff comes under Machine Learning scope.

+Machine Learning subject seems to be little tricky to understand, but is very interesting for those who enjoy doing data manupulation.
+To start with this, one needs to be having some subject level understanding beforehand. some of the important things are, *understanding the data*, having atleaset reasonable understanding of *Statistics*, and to have hands-on in some *programming language*.

 I have started as a beginner in this field, and are in ramp-up mode currently.
 I am utilizing my *knowledge on Bigdata*, and *skills on relevent programming aspects*.
 My prior *experience with pharma-data* would probably help me in getting the things done easily.